luxxle/luxxle-core/docs/webui_overriding.md

 replacing it.

-Similarly to C++ `chromium_src` overrides should be as minimal as possible to provide the hooks Brave needs.
+Similarly to C++ `chromium_src` overrides should be as minimal as possible to provide the hooks Luxxle needs.
 When you need to do something more substantial you should [add a new target](#adding-new-files) and make most of your changes there.
-This makes code easier to follow, and means you don't have to jump back and forward between `chromium_src` and `brave` files.
+This makes code easier to follow, and means you don't have to jump back and forward between `chromium_src` and `luxxle` files.
 As a bonus, it means you won't need `chromium_src` approvals most of the time!

 ### Example Typescript